virtengine/docs.virtengine.com/_configuration/vertice.md

 - *Console (UI - Nilavu)*
 - *API - gateway*
-- *Omni scheduler - vertice*
+- *Omni scheduler - VirtEngine*

 ### Changing components

 The main options to change are in the following files:

 1. Change details for the UI               */var/lib/megam/nilavu.conf*
-2. Change details for the API              */var/lib/megam/verticegateway/gateway.conf*
+2. Change details for the API              */var/lib/megam/VirtEnginegateway/gateway.conf*
-3. Change details for the Omni scheduler   */var/lib/megam/vertice/vertice.conf*
+3. Change details for the Omni scheduler   */var/lib/megam/VirtEngine/VirtEngine.conf*

 Go to